Jean de La Taille: Life

 He studied the humanities in Paris under Muretus, and law at Orléans under Anne de Bourg.
 He began his career as a Huguenot, but afterwards adopted a mild Catholicism.
 He was wounded at the Battle of Arnay-le Duc in 1570, and retired to his estate at Bondaroy, where he wrote a political pamphlet entitled Histoire abrégée des singeries de la ligue.
 His chief poem is a satire on the follies of court life, Le Courtisan retiré; he also wrote a political poem, Le Prince Nécessaire.
 But his fame rests on his achievements in drama.
 In 1572 appeared the tragedy of Saül le furieux, with a preface on L'Art de la tragédie.
-He wrote, not for the general public to which the mysteries and farces had addressed themselves, but for the limited audience of a lettered aristocracy.
-He therefore depreciated the native drama and insisted on the Senecan model.
+He wrote, not for the general public whom the mysteries and farces had addressed, but for the limited audience of a lettered aristocracy.
+He therefore expressed disproval of the native drama and insisted on the Senecan model.
 He objected to deaths on the stage on the ground that the representation is unconvincing.